Advising EEA workers and self-employed people

 Frontier workers

-Retaining worker status: incapacity for work
+Retaining worker status: temporary incapacity for work

 'Worker' status is retained where the worker is temporarily unable to work due to illness or a work-related accident.
 This applies to those who are not currently in employment (being ill while an employee is simply being a worker).
 What counts as ‘temporary’ is not defined and there is no set maximum period.
 Provided your incapacity is not permanent and there is a reasonable prospect of being able to return to work in the foreseeable future you retain your worker status: LP v SSWP [2016] UKUT 389 (AAC).
 You do not have to show you have ‘limited capability for work’ – the test is whether you could do the work you were doing previously: HK v SSWP (ESA) [2017] UKUT 421 (AAC).
 An example of a housing case is Moreno v Hackney LBC (reported in Legal Action, November 2009) where the County Court found that although Mr. Moreno had been unable to work for four years his incapacity was still regarded as being temporary.
 Hackney Council had failed to consider whether the treatment he was receiving would result in him getting well enough to work.
 Even if the former worker’s incapacity is permanent, s/he may have acquired a right to reside as a retired worker if s/he has worked in the UK for at least one year.